-A precursor to testosterone secreted by the adrenal glands and ovaries; in supplement form, made from steroid molecules extracted from wild yam, an herb. that has been used for years to manufacture estrogen, progesterone, and testosterone.
+The dietary supplement form of DHEA is made from steroid molecules extracted from wild yam, an herb that has been used for years to manufacture estrogen, progesterone, and testosterone.
 Because DHEA is a precursor of testosterone, sometimes high dosages of it cause male characteristic side effects such as facial hair and acne, although doses around 50 mg or less do not appear to cause these side effects.
 DHEA has been touted as an anti-aging miracle drug.
 Its claimed effects include increased energy and better sex drive.
 Although DHEA is available over the counter, you must discuss its pros and cons with your clinician before trying it.
 The dosage of DHEA being used in clinical trials is about 150 mg to 200 mg per day.
 A clinical trial looking at DHEA's effect on Crohn's disease is also being conducted.